rafibr/GOrengan/README.md

 # app

-Project for 'Belajar Membuat Aplikasi Flutter untuk Pemula' on Dicoding
+Project for 'Belajar Membuat Aplikasi Flutter untuk Pemula' on Dicoding using PMVVM Architecture

 A new Flutter project.